Mariners find some offense and several ways to lose game against the Rangers

 That one run loomed large when the game ended with Kyle Lewis, who represented the tying run instead of the go-ahead run, got thrown out at home plate to end the game.

 Mitch Haniger drew a leadoff walk from Rangers closer Ian Kennedy and Lewis singled to left.
 With two outs and runners still on first and second, J.P.
 Crawford hit a pop up into shallow left-center that couldn’t be caught.
 Haniger scored easily while third base coach Manny Acta tried to score Lewis from first base.
-But Garcia picked up the ball and fired it home where Heim fielded the ball off of one bounce with backhand stab and wheeled around to tag Lewis just before he could touch home.
+But Garcia picked up the ball and fired it home where Heim fielded the ball off one bounce with backhand stab and wheeled around to tag Lewis just before he could touch home.

 “Their center fielder made a heck of a throw,” Servais said.
 “He’s charging like heck, and they’re playing no doubles there.
 We actually did the right thing by sending (Lewis).
 Give some credit on the short-hop pick by the catcher.
 It was a bang-bang play.”